How to install 3d aquarium background in your fish tank?

 The installation of 3d background is really easy.
 Our 3D backgrounds are made from poly-resin, which is very durable material and sinks.
 If you've ordered a background in 2 sections or more, you need to first slide the first section of background with tabs mounted behind and then slide the second section of background and connect both pieces together.

-Please watch video below showing the installation of background inside empty tank.
+Please watch the video below showing the installation of background inside an empty tank.
 The background presented in the video is the 3d grey rock background.
 Aquarium size in the video is 120x50x40cm

-Here's the video how to fix the background in couple of sections and to make the seams invisible.
-Video done by one of our customers, thank you Tazim.
+Here's the video how to fix the background in a couple of sections and to make the seams invisible.

-If you have support braces you will need background in sections, which means that we cut background in 2 halves or more sections.
+If you have support braces you will need a background in sections, which means that we cut background in 2 halves or more sections.
 The line of cut is straight and we can't cut in any different way.
 The seam is visible, but you can use silicone in the seam and squeeze both sections together, so it will become almost invisible.
-See how Tazim did it in his fish tank.